Jan Versteegh: Career

+PowNed, BNN and BNNVARA (2012–2019)

 Early in his career, Versteegh worked as a physical education teacher.
 In 2012, he became a reporter for the show PowNews by PowNed.
-He joined BNN in early 2014.
+He joined BNN in early 2014, which later became BNNVARA, the broadcasting association which formed as a merger of BNN and VARA; both organisations kept their separate identities for some time.

 Versteegh presented various television programs which include Spuiten en Slikken, a show about sexuality and drugs, and Proefkonijnen, a popular science show in which the presenters try to answer questions from viewers.

-Versteegh presented Proefkonijnen together with Geraldine Kemper.
+He presented Proefkonijnen together with Geraldine Kemper.
 A few years later, he presented the news and entertainment show 6 Inside, the game show Lingo and the game show Echt Waar?!.
 The show 6 Inside ended after one season.

 Versteegh participated as contestant in the reality competition show Expeditie Robinson 2013.
-He was also a contestant in De Slimste Mens (in 2014), It Takes 2 (in 2016), Weet Ik Veel (in 2016) and The Big Music Quiz (in 2017).
+He was also a contestant in the singing competition show It Takes 2 (in 2016) and the quiz shows De Slimste Mens (in 2014), Weet Ik Veel (in 2016) and The Big Music Quiz (in 2017).
 He became the winner of his season of It Takes 2.

 He won the Televizier Aanstormend Talent Award at the 2015 Gouden Televizier-Ring Gala.
-In the same year, Versteegh presented the show Jan is de Beste in which he competed against a Dutch celebrity in each episode.
+He was also nominated for this award in 2014.
+In 2015, Versteegh presented the show Jan is de Beste in which he competed against a Dutch celebrity in each episode.
 It was his first show as solo presenter.

+In 2018, Versteegh played the role of the mole in the 18th season of the popular television show Wie is de Mol?.
+He was correctly identified by Ruben Hein who won the prize money of €17,750.
+Versteegh played a small role in the 2018 romantic comedy film Gek van Oranje directed by Pim van Hoeve.
+It was his film debut.
+He appeared as panel member in the 2018 season of the show Ranking the Stars presented by Paul de Leeuw, a show in which celebrities rank each other.
+Versteegh also presented the show Rijk! in 2018, a show about ways to earn money.
+In the show, he explores topics such as trading and gambling and asks multiple people for advice, including former footballer Demy de Zeeuw, co-founder of the brand BALR., coach and radio presenter Michael Pilarczyk and presenter and columnist Sander Schimmelpenninck.